top of page

 Based on previously unavailable archives, Mary Lovell has written a compelling joint biography that sets Isabel in her proper place as Burton's equal in daring and endurance, a fascinating figure in her own right.

-Habitats & Heritage are working together with
+Habitats & Heritage have worked together with

 St Mary Magdalen church to raise funds for the conservation of Sir Richard and Lady Isabel Burton’s mausoleum, designed to resemble the tent they had made for their travels across the desert in Syria.